 Another possibility is a malfunctioning tank sensor.
 The sensors that monitor the level of waste in the black tank can become faulty and incorrectly indicate that the tank is full, even if it’s not.

 Lastly, a blocked vent pipe can cause a vacuum to form in the tank, preventing waste from draining properly.

-How to Unclog Your RV Toilet
+How to Unclog Your RV Toilet or Tank

 The Boiling Water Method to Unclog RV Toilet

 First, try boiling water and pouring it down the toilet.
 The hot water will help loosen blockages and clear waste buildup to unclog the RV toilet.
 However, you may have to do this multiple times to clear the clog, so don’t give up if the first try didn’t work.

 This usually only works when the toilet pipe itself is clogged.
 If your tank won’t empty, move on to another option.